nethesis/nethvoice-report/ui/src/doc-inline/en/dashboard_default_2_pie_callByAgentTotal.md

 Number of *Answered* calls from each selected agent of the selected queues.

-The pie chart shows the total number of calls answered by each selected agent and compares it proportionally with the selected agents, the data refer to all the switchboard queues.
+The pie chart shows the total number of calls answered by each selected agent and compares it with the selected agents, the data refer to all the switchboard queues.

 If no agents have been selected, the graph will show all available agents.